datawire/ambassador-docs/docs/cloud/latest/authenticating/index.md

 <!-- We may need to add SAML to this list if it releases at the same time or prior to our release. -->
 Authenticating with Ambassador Cloud is simple!
 Choose to authenticate via Google, GitHub or GitLab to get started.

-Once you've selected your provider, if this is your first ever login, you will be prompted to create a new Organization.
+Once you've selected your provider(GitHub, GitLab or Google), if this is your first ever login, you will be prompted to create a new Organization.

 # Setting up an Organization